 I wouldn’t stay in hostels.
 I wanted to stay in nice accommodation to prove that even a hotel stay can be cheap.

 I had to eat a few nice meals.
-When you go on holiday, you want to eat nice food, so I agreed that I would have at least 2 really nice meals in London.
+When you go on holiday, you want to eat nice food, so I agreed that I would have at least two really nice meals in London.

 I couldn’t say “no” because it was expensive.
 Many backpackers skip sightseeing because of the cost but I wanted to do all the normal sightseeing activities regular tourists do.
 You don’t go on a short vacation to not sightsee right?